How to Make Your WooCommerce Website Accessible

 The web accessibility guidelines your WooCommerce website should conform to are the Web Content Accessibility Guidelines (WCAG).
 Created and continuously developed by the World Wide Web Consortium (W3C), WCAG is composed of various success criteria that your WooCommerce website needs to meet.

-How to make your WooCommerce website accessible: step-by-step instructions
+How to make your WooCommerce website accessible

 Making sure your WooCommerce website is accessible involves several steps and working with different parts of your website.
 One of the main reasons for this is that you have to account for different types of impairments your website visitors might have.
 There are people with hearing impairments or different visual disabilities like blindness, partial blindness, or color blindness.
 Others may have limited mobility and motor impairments, neurological conditions, speech impairments, experience seizures, and more.